PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 - The next version which brings retrocompatible changes (or “minor” version) will be 1.6.2.0.
 It will also contain bugfixes.
 - The next version which brings incompatible changes (or “major” version) will be 1.7.0.0.
 It will also contain retrocompatible changes and bugfixes.
 Also, the incompatible changes might be few and minor, but SemVer has strict rules...

-Adopting this SemVer-inspired numbering numbering scheme, version number will be much more consistent and coherent, the need for 3rd-party developers to update their code will be more predictable, and the whole community will get a better understanding of what an upgrade might imply.
+Adopting this SemVer-inspired numbering scheme, version numbers will be much more consistent and coherent, the need for 3rd-party developers to update their code will be more predictable, and the whole community will get a better understanding of what an upgrade might imply.

 ### What about the coming new architecture?